Frequently asked questions

 c.
 Battery power whether onboard (dead rail) or powering the track.

 a.
-LocoFi™ decoders with powerful hardware and firmware onboard that you install in your HO locomotive, and
+LocoFi™ modules with powerful hardware and firmware with onboard customizable sound that you install in your locomotive, and

 b.
 LocoFi™ app that you run on your smartphone to control the locomotive